stream-utils/raw-body/README.md

 This error will occur when the given stream has an encoding set on it, making it a decoded stream.
 The stream should not have an encoding set and is expected to emit `Buffer` objects.
-For web streams, this occurs when the stream yields string chunks while the `encoding` or `decoder` option is used — the stream is already decoded, so decoding it again would corrupt the data.
-(Without those options, string chunks are accepted and encoded as UTF-8 into the returned `Buffer`.)
+For web streams, this occurs when the stream yields string chunks while an encoding is set — the stream is already decoded, so decoding it again would corrupt the data.
+(Without an encoding, string chunks are accepted and encoded as UTF-8 into the returned `Buffer`.)

 #### stream.not.readable